Traditional Chinese Medicine (TCM)

 Traditional medicines evolved through careful observation of nature and human physiology.
 A fundamental theme of Chinese medicine is the mirroring of the universe on macroscopic and microscopic scales.
 The human body is a microcosm of the universe and functions within familiar natural principles.

 Traditional medicines balance the landscape of the body.
-The body is affected by genetics, lifestyle, climate, environment, and injuries.
+The body is affected by genetics, climate, environment, lifestyle, and injuries.
 If natural function and immunity are weakened, small imbalances eventually progress into chronic dysfunction and disease.
 In a traditional view, acupuncture stimulates energies (Qi) and vital Blood to flow better, and harmonizes the person with themselves and with nature.

 - Diet & Herbs